nedamhs/DiabetesRL/README.md

 ## observation representation

-observation space for ppo and recurrent ppo model is extended by adding features to handle partial observability:
+observation space is extended by adding features to handle partial observability:

 **[normalized CGM,   time-of-day (minutes),   binary meal flag,   CGM slope]**

-observation space for the stacked ppo includes past k = 4 observations.
+The stacked PPO uses a fixed-length deque as a sliding window over the past k = 4 observations, concatenating them into a single vector to provide short-term temporal context.

 ## reward function